 There is a catch, though — actually, a few:

 The metro doesn't run between midnight and about 5:30 AM (on Fridays it's 1 AM to 5:30 AM).
-If your flight lands at 3 AM — and a surprising number of flights into Dubai do — you're out of luck.
-Also, there's no station at Terminal 2.
-And if you're hauling two massive suitcases plus a carry-on, navigating the metro during peak hours (7–9 AM) isn't fun.
-People will give you looks.
+If your flight lands at 3 AM — and a surprising number of long-haul flights into Dubai do — you're out of luck.
+There's also no station at Terminal 2.
+And if you're hauling two massive suitcases plus a carry-on, navigating the Red Line during peak commute hours (7–9 AM, 5–8 PM) isn't fun.
+People will not hide their irritation.

 Regular Taxis — Nothing Wrong With Them

-Taxis are what 90% of tourists end up taking, and that's fine.
+Taxis are what most first-time visitors end up taking, and that's fine.
 Dubai's RTA taxis are the cream-coloured cars lined up outside every terminal, 24 hours a day.
-They're metered, they're air-conditioned, and the drivers know where they're going.
+They're metered, air-conditioned, the drivers know where they're going.
 No negotiating, no guesswork.

-The airport flag-fall is AED 25 (versus AED 12 for a regular street hail), and after that it ticks at AED 1.96 per kilometre.
-To give you a sense of real numbers:
+The airport flag-fall is AED 25 (versus AED 12 for a regular street hail) and after that it ticks at AED 1.96 per kilometre.
+To give you a sense of real 2026 numbers:

 | Destination | You'll pay roughly | Without traffic |